aznxluvlyguy4u/wiki2/tmux.md

 ### Create a tmux session (if none exists)

+Assume you want to create a session named: _node_

 ```shell
 $ tmux new -s node
 ```
 This will create a new tmux session with the name: _node_ and you will automatically be attached to it.

 ### Attach to tmux session

+Assume you want to attach to session named: _node_

 ```shell
 $ tmux a -t node